THE ROMAN SPRING of toomanycats

 2) She's twisting the knife, knowing that I know how much she lusts after young musicians like the guys in Lucid Outbreak.

 3) She's gaslighting the public, putting on an act, behaving as if everything is normal.
-People on Facebook do not know that she sexually harassed through throughout 2021, sexually assault me eight months ago on the evening of 12/31/21, and has been stalking me since then.
+As I am not on Facebook, people are not aware that Patty sexually harassed through throughout 2021, sexually assault me eight months ago on the evening of 12/31/21, and has been stalking me and sending threats since then.

 Corner Pocket August 13, 2022.jpeg